-If you’re like me, you’ve probably referred to foods like salads, brown rice, and chicken breast as “clean” or “good” foods at some point.
-You’ve also likely referred to foods like cookies, pizza, or chips as “bad” foods, or part of a “cheat meal.”
+It's time to ditch the food guilt!
+My mission is to show you how disassociating good VS bad foods can help improve your overall relationship with food!
+If you're like me, you've probably referred to foods like salads, brown rice, and chicken breast as "clean" or "good" foods at some point.
+You've also likely referred to foods like cookies, pizza, or chips as "bad" foods, or part of a "cheat meal."

 While these terms might seem harmless, having this mindset around food can often cause more harm than good, especially when we consider the relationship towards specific food/food groups.
 So let's talk a bit about the importance of disassociating "good" VS "bad" foods.

 From a much broader perspective, all food is simply made up of macronutrients (carbohydrates, fats and protein), which make up our calories.
 Yes, some foods (like the pizza and ice cream) are more calorie dense, and less nutrient dense - and brown rice is a lot more nutrient dense compared to say, white rice - but it doesn't make one "bad" and the other "good".
 If we identify those foods as being bad, we're less likely to eat them because we think they will immediately pose a negative threat to our body composition and fitness goals, and insinuates that we can't or shouldn't have those foods, and if we do, that's "bad".